SanviBhelkar/Eshop-miniproject/README.md

 This a miniproject related to Eshop website using MERN Stack.
 EShop-miniproject contains three folders frontend, backend and socket.
 Used:Mongodb,cloudinary,stripe financial account.
+To view the code,download and unzip the file.